JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-10-24-MiniprepPlus-DNA:RNA-extractions-McapLarvae.md

 - In the RNA extraction, I added another wash step with 400 uL of wash buffer after the DNase incubation (i.e., after the incubation, I did 400 uL of prep buffer, 700 uL of wash buffer, 400 uL of wash buffer, and another 400 uL of wash buffer).
 - I eluted in 80 uL of either Tris (DNA) or DNA/RNA free water (RNA) instead of 100 uL.
 - R80 spilled ~100 uL after the PK digestion buffer step, but before the PK addition.
 I continued with the extraction as is, but may need to re-extract this sample if concentrations don't look good.
+- I used the High Sensitivity RNA Qubit kit for QC instead of the Broad Range kit.

 ### QC